yargs/yargs/README.md

 yargs
 ========

-Yargs is a node.js library fer option parsin' fer hearties who hate option parsin'.
-This here module is for scallywags who like all the --bells and -whistlz of program usage but think optstrings are a waste of yer time.
+Yargs be a node.js library fer hearties tryin' ter parse optstrings against their will where even the boo box be not enough to coerce them.
+This here module is fer scallywags lookin' ter plunder all the sunken -shipz of their --treasures thru program usage but be tired of optstrings disincling to acquiesce to yer requests.

-With yargs, option parsing doesn't have to suck (as much).
+With yargs, ye be havin' a map that leads straight to yer treasure!
+Treasure of course, being a simple option hash.

 [![Build Status](https://travis-ci.org/chevex/yargs.png)](https://travis-ci.org/chevex/yargs)
 [![Dependencies Status](https://gemnasium.com/Chevex/yargs.png)](https://gemnasium.com/Chevex/yargs)